 At the beginning of the chapter, we created Filebeat's TLS configurations; let's store them safely in the project repository we created in Chapter 3 along with any command notes and filebeat.yml examples you may have created.
 Change directories into your book-data-pipelines local repository and make a directory for Filebeat.
-Copy any configurations and notes you wish to preserve for reference into the new directory, and redact any passphrases you don't wish to commit.
+Copy any configurations and notes you wish to preserve for reference into the new directory.
 Track the new files in your local repository and check its status: